 - 6.16 This is the statutory consultation stage on the Draft SPD.
 A full draft of the document must be published and comments invited.
 As there is now a full draft in place, there is little purpose in asking open-ended questions, or posing multiple options, and this could in fact be construed as being actively dishonest.
 Instead, the Council should be asking for views on the document, whether the approach is correct, and how it might be improved.
-The emphasis here is to consult. - 6.17 The minimum statutory period for a Draft SPD consultation is four weeks, but the Council will consult for at least six weeks to give sufficient time for responses. - 6.18 Appropriate involvement tools at this stage might include: - Directly contacting important consultees, including those involved at earlier stages; - · Direct discussion with key stakeholders; - Drop-in events, particularly in locations and at times where interested individuals have a chance to discuss aspects of the policy or plan with Council representatives; - Publication of the policy or plan online. - 6.19 The Draft SPD consultation stage can be repeated if necessary.
+The emphasis here is to consult. - 6.17 The minimum statutory period for a Draft SPD consultation is four weeks, but the Council will consult for at least six weeks to give sufficient time for responses. - 6.18 Appropriate involvement tools at this stage might include: - Directly contacting important consultees, including those involved at earlier stages; - Direct discussion with key stakeholders; - Drop-in events, particularly in locations and at times where interested individuals have a chance to discuss aspects of the policy or plan with Council representatives; - Publication of the policy or plan online.